Elected Tax CollectorMelva Kready is the elected tax collector and can be reached at the Rapho Township Municipal Office's Temporary Location at:

 If a paid receipt is needed, please send a self-addressed, stamped envelope along with your payment.
 If a receipt for a previous year is needed for tax rebate purposes, a self-addressed stamped envelope will need to be mailed to the tax collector in order to receive your proof of payment.
 You may also pick up a receipt at the office only during tax hours.

 Street Light User Fee The developments in Rapho Township that have street lights are charged a user fee.
 Because the majority of the township does not have street lights this fee is billed to the property owners in those developments to cover the cost of the electricity for the street lights.
-The developments with street light billing are Willow Creek, Green Park, Elm Tree in Mount Joy and Pleasant View, Covey Run in Manheim.
+The developments with street light billing are Willow Creek, Green Park, Elm Tree, THE Meadows in Mount Joy and Pleasant View, Covey Run in Manheim.

 This bill arrives around the same time as the county tax bill (in February) and is payable to the tax collector.
 The funds are deposited into the Township's Streetlight Fund and are used only for covering the cost of electricity to operate the street lights.
 This is done according the the Second Class Township Code, Article XX Streetlight, Section 2003 and has been adopted by Rapho Township with a Resolution.